Adult life gets to us, eventually.

 But we rarely hear about the mistakes he made on the way.

-5. Opportunities are everywhere.
+5. Opportunities are everywhere in your adult life.

 Many adults aren’t satisfied with their life.